Skip to content

 Typical names: local, prod, prod_eu, test42, laohis42, dhis2_42, sandbox.

-These constraints keep names safe as env var suffixes (DHIS2_PROFILE=prod_eu), TOML keys, and unquoted shell arguments. dhis2 profile add "he llo" fails with a clean error pointing at these rules.
-Validation happens at every mutation (add, rename, switch) — you can't commit a bad name via the tooling.
+These constraints keep names safe as env var suffixes (DHIS2_PROFILE=prod_eu), TOML keys, and unquoted shell arguments. d2w profile add "he llo" fails with a clean error pointing at these rules.
+Validation happens at every mutation (add, rename, default) — you can't commit a bad name via the tooling.

 CLI